-The Business Studies career plan is designed to provide students with a general knowledge of business theory and with the basic skills to prepare them for employment in business or government.
+The Business Studies career plan is designed to provide students with a general knowledge of business theory and with the basic skills to prepare them for employment in business or government or transfer to a four-year school.
 With its elective options, the program can comfortably accommodate students' varying needs and interests within an overall business framework.

-College Writing
+College Writing \

 Math of Finance, Math Reasoning

-or College Algebra
+OR College Algebra\

-Principles of Accounting I
+Introduction to Business

 Intro to Computer Applications

-or Computer Applications II
+OR Computer Applications II

 American National Government

-or Intro to Public Administration
+OR Intro to Public Administration

+Freshman Seminar